AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

 For further reading, see Yoshua Bengio's paper on <a href="https://arxiv.org/pdf/1206.5533.pdf" target="_blank">Practical Recommendations for Gradient-Based Training of Deep Architectures</a>.

+Please watch the following video on gradient descent.

+<iframe title="Gradient descent" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/867051cf400f4f07aba746b5b2e8a35c1d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>

 ##Sequential Learning: Stochastic Gradient Descent for Linear Regression Models

 Batch learning algorithm such as LS Regression or Batch Stochastic Gradient Descent take into account the entirety (the whole batch) of the dataset at once.
 No intermediate learning occurs.
 Another way to minimise the loss function is to gradually change the weights towards minimising the loss function instead of going all the way according to the sum of the errors.
 This is called sequential learning.
 There are several advantages for this approach.
 The most obvious advantage is that it allows for a stream of data to be fed into a system and the system can learn live as the data arrives from the stream.
 The main advantage is that learning can occur immediately for any fed sample and we do not need to wait to see the entirety of the dataset to learn a model.

 Here we need to understand the concept of a learning rate or learning steps denoted as $η$.
 This hyper parameter specifies how much of the individual step error we want to take into account.
-In simple linear models this will not make a difference and in fact if assumed that the loss function is concave i.e. it has a global optimum then we can go all the way and adopt the entirety of each step error $\left(\mathbf{w}^{\top} \mathbf{x}_{n}-t_{n}\right)$ offline without changing the weights in each step.
+In simple linear models this will not make a difference and in fact if assumed that the loss function is convex i.e. it has a global optimum then we can go all the way and adopt the entirety of each step error $\left(\mathbf{w}^{\top} \mathbf{x}_{n}-t_{n}\right)$ offline without changing the weights in each step.
 However, when the concavity of the loss function (existence of global optimum) is not guaranteed and when the loss function has several local optima some of which are really slight valleys (or when it is infested with local optima) then adopting the full error $t_{n}-\boldsymbol{y}\left(\mathbf{x}_{n}\right)$ is not a good idea.
 This is because it will force the model to fall into the nearest local minimum and consequent updates are spent on moving out or into local minima.
 Bearing in mind that the data is noisy anyway, we would want to utilise the learning step for our benefit to reduce the effect of the noise and help avoid the problem of overfitting.
 Essentially, we replace the loss function $J^{2}$ by $J_n^2$, so after a data point becomes available, we update according to:

 $$
 \mathbf{w}^{(\tau+1)}=\mathbf{w}^{(\tau)}-\eta \frac{1}{2} \nabla J_{n}^{2}